dfoverdx/vscode-sort-json/README.md

 # Updates

+* 1.18.0: `orderOverride` and `orderUnderride` can use Regular Expressions.
 * 1.17.0: Sort by type (experimental code).
 * 1.16.0: Sort by values (experimental code).
 * 1.15.0: Change algorithm to better cope with JSON quirks.
 * 1.14.0: Sortable alphanumerically (a2 < a10).
 * 1.13.0: Sortable by key length.
-* 1.12.0: Improvements to JSONC comment detecion - thanks 'reporter123'.
+* 1.12.0: Improvements to JSONC comment detection - thanks 'reporter123'.
 * 1.11.0: Tries to use normal JSON outputter for some known JSON issues.
 * 1.10.1: Removes (simple) comment lines from JSON before sorting.
 * 1.9.2:  Now sorts the whole file if there is no selected text.